kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/assignments/assignment_07_suggestions.md

 I would like to keep it as open ended as possible, however, I understand students have skipped some of the minimum steps in the past, so I wanted to provide a checklist of minimum components.
 I'm also providing a list of suggested enhancements.

+Also, remember that assignments 6, 7, and 8 are part of the Project 2.
+You will want to reuse as much content from the previous assignment.

+## Assignment 7 relates to Synchronous 7

 ## Minimum components

 The following are the minimum components that I would be looking for in terms of a 9 (A):